MJR29AI/dbt-ecommerce/README.md

 https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce

-2.Upload all data to big Query a)Create database <name set> b)Create table / upload all of data to BigQuery
+2.Upload all data to big Query
+	a)Create database <name set>

-3.Fork repository github https://github.com/muhajir29/dbt-ecommerce
+	b)Create table / upload all of data to BigQuery 3.Fork repository github https://github.com/muhajir29/dbt-ecommerce
-4.Create credential json Google cloud platform 5.Create DBT project a)Login dbt cloud b)Choice a warehouse Big Query
+4.Create credential json Google cloud platform 5.Create DBT project
+	a)Login dbt cloud
+	b)Choice a warehouse Big Query
 	c)Configure your environment

-	Upload service json from you big query, if you are done upload service.json the data can automatic fill by sistem. d)Create database target or output and than test connection

-e)Set up repository
+	Upload service json from you big query, if you are done upload service.json the data can automatic fill by sistem. d)Create database target or output and than test connection e)Set up repository

-Connect to your github, and choice the repository https://github.com/muhajir29/dbt-ecommerce

-f)Your project is ready
+	Connect to your github, and choice the repository https://github.com/muhajir29/dbt-ecommerce f)Your project is ready
 6.Build DBT project
 	In bottom, typing
 	“ dbt run”
 	And than
 	“dbt test”
 	If evertything already done
 	You can see output model in BigQuery

 7.Create Jobs
 	And than
 	And fill
 	Checklist generate docs on run
 	And create command like this
 	And save
 	Run now

 8.View Documentation

-You can se documentation in here, about project or database.

-For the testing data.
-I am testing data with basic testing like unique, not null and reference.

-and this in linegraph, you can see to in documentation --> line